Virginia school of political economy

-The Virginia School of political economy is a school of economic thought originating at the Thomas Jefferson Center of the University of Virginia in the 1950s and 1960s.
-Some of its proponents established the Center for the Study of Public Choice at Virginia Tech in 1969, moving it to George Mason University in 1983.
+The Virginia School of political economy is a school of economic thought originating at the Thomas Jefferson Center for Studies in Political Economy of the University of Virginia in the 1950s and 1960s.
+Some of its proponents established the Center for Study of Public Choice at Virginia Tech in 1969, moving it to George Mason University in 1983.
 The school focuses primarily on public choice theory, constitutional economics, and law and economics.

 Development

 The Virginia school emerged first at the Thomas Jefferson Center at the University of Virginia established by James M. Buchanan and G. Warren Nutter in 1957.
 It was there that Ronald Coase formulated his famous theorem on the problem of social cost (1960) and that Buchanan and Gordon Tullock wrote The Calculus of Consent in 1962.
-The latter would form the basis of the Virginia school of thought, as the seminal text in public choice theory.
+The latter would form the basis of the Virginia school of thought, as the foundational text in public choice theory.